peckhams/topoflow36/README_Notebooks.md

 There, it should render correctly and quickly.
 In fact, both internal and external links will also work!

-<b>Note:</b>  If a Juptyer notebook contains a cell of type "Raw NBConvert" (vs. Code or Markdown), then nbviewer on GitHub will not render any of the cells beyond that cell.
-The notebook will appear to be truncated.
-Instead of using a "Raw NBConvert" cell to show code "verbatim", it is better to use the triple backquote markdown trick, like this:
+<b>Note:</b>  If a Juptyer notebook contains a cell of type "Raw NBConvert" (vs. Code or Markdown), then nbviewer on GitHub will not render any of the cells below that cell.
+The notebook will appear to be truncated at that point.
+Instead of using a "Raw NBConvert" cell to show code "verbatim", it is better to use the <b>triple backquote markdown trick</b>, like this:

 ``` bash
 % conda update -n base conda